diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/200-dawn.md

 he is a 2nd-year geology major who exclusively studies NaCl salt, to the detriment of his gpa. bill's roommate.

-## featured in

-- eoo anime opening 1

 ## trivia

 - banned from all cooking classrooms and campus dining halls for stealing salt shakers